RISCfuture/Cirrus-AMM-Generator/README.md

 ## Documentation

 Generate HTML documentation by running `yard` on the command line.
-Generated documentation is saved inthe `doc` directory.
+Generated documentation is saved in the `doc` directory.